What's the importance of an agile framework and how can you implement one?

 Kanban enables positive change, but first you have to decide on what needs to be changed and this is achieved by studying how value flows through the system.
-Issues are analysed and changes implemented on a cyclical journey that promotes continual development and progression.
+Issues are analyzed and changes implemented on a cyclical journey that promotes continual development and progression.

 Often heard alongside Kanban, Kaizen is generally understood to mean continuous improvement, and is a core strand of Kanban.

-Kaizen is a long-term approach that makes incremental changes in processes to improve quality and efficiency, and is best-known for its role in lean manufacturing and programming.
-In the working environment Kaizen is a universally embraced practice, and transformation is upheld by all employees.
+Kaizen is a long-term approach that makes incremental changes in processes to improve quality and efficiency, and is best-known for its role in Lean manufacturing and programming.
+In the working environment, Kaizen is a universally embraced practice, and transformation is upheld by all employees.

 Scrum is an infrastructure that enables team members to find solutions to complicated adaptive problems while delivering products of the highest value in a productive and creative way.

-The approach divides time, product and organisation to guarantee results through an optimized process.
+The approach divides time, product and organization to guarantee results through an optimized process.
 Companies aiming to embrace Scrum should focus on putting together small teams to which are given smaller tasks to be completed over short time periods, such as two weeks.

-Progress is then tracked on Scrum boards comprising the following categories: ‘Backlog’, ‘to do’, ‘in progress’ and ‘done’.
+Progress is then tracked on Scrum boards comprising the following categories: ‘Backlog’, ‘To-do’, ‘In progress’ and ‘Done’.

 Agile frameworks have withstood early criticism and are now the norm rather than the exception, as major corporations increasingly embrace them, even those within controlled industries.

-While its manifesto emphasized software development, the concept has become an empowering philosophy that enables people to drive value into an enterprise in a way that ensures the approach permeates organisations.
+While its manifesto emphasized software development, the concept has become an empowering philosophy that enables people to drive value into an enterprise in a way that ensures the approach permeates organizations.
 When customers are brought into the disciplined equation, quality product delivery is almost guaranteed.